Vinayakry63/property-rental-app/README.md

 Encountered challenges, especially with data handling, but implemented efficient solutions.
 Overcame scalability issues with a well-architected backend.

 ## Author

-Vinayak R Y \
+Vinayak R Y

-## Thank You
+## Contributing

-Thank you for exploring Wanderlust!
-Your feedback is valuable.
-If you have any suggestions or thoughts, feel free to share them with me.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ---